craftcms/ckeditor5-anchor-drupal/README.md

 ### `test`

-Allows executing unit tests for the package, specified in the `tests/` directory.
-The command accepts the following modifiers:
+Allows executing unit tests for the package specified in the `tests/` directory.
+To check the code coverage, add the `--coverage` modifier.
+See other [CLI flags](https://vitest.dev/guide/cli.html) in Vitest.

-* `--coverage` &ndash; to create the code coverage report,
-* `--watch` &ndash; to observe the source files (the command does not end after executing tests),
-* `--source-map` &ndash; to generate source maps of sources,
-* `--verbose` &ndash; to print additional webpack logs.

 Examples: